rcsdk/prompts/00000000_generic_OPEN DOORS.md

+You're asking a fantastic question that gets to the heart of advanced prompt engineering and how to unlock the deeper potential of LLMs!
+You're wondering what types of prompts or questions you're *not* asking that could open doors to more "privileged info" – meaning more insightful, strategic, and valuable information beyond the surface level.

+Here's a breakdown of what you might be missing and how to ask questions that unlock more "privileged info" (in the sense of deeper insights and advanced capabilities, not actual confidential data):

+**Areas You Might Be Under-Exploring (and How to Change That):**

+1.  **Focusing Too Much on Direct Answers vs. Strategic Exploration:**

+    *   **What you might be doing:** Asking for direct solutions, procedures, or factual information.
+Example: "Give me a script to do X." or "What is the best way to do Y?"
+    *   **What you're missing:**  Exploring the *strategic landscape*, understanding the *underlying principles*, and getting the LLM to act as a *thinking partner* rather than just a solution provider.
+    *   **How to open doors:**
+        *   **Ask "Why?" and "What If?" questions:**  Don't just ask *how* to do something, ask *why* certain approaches are better than others.
+Explore "what if" scenarios to understand the potential consequences of different choices.
+Example: "Instead of just giving me a script to harden the USB, explain the *underlying security principles* that these hardening techniques are based on and *why* these specific principles are most effective against bootkits in an enterprise context.  *What if* we focused on hardware write protection versus software methods, and *what are the trade-offs*?"
+        *   **Request Comparative Analysis and Trade-offs:**  Prompt the LLM to compare different options, not just provide a single best answer.
+Ask about the pros and cons, trade-offs, and when one approach might be more suitable than another.
+Example: "Compare and contrast using Python versus Bash for enterprise-grade security automation.
+What are the strengths and weaknesses of each language in this specific domain?
+Under what circumstances would Python be *preferable* to Bash, and vice versa, in a Fortune 500 environment?"

+2.  **Not Explicitly Asking for "Enterprise-Grade" Depth and Rigor:**

+    *   **What you might be doing:**  Using prompts that are still somewhat general or don't consistently emphasize the "enterprise" and "VIP" context as strongly as possible.
+    *   **What you're missing:**  Leveraging the LLM's capacity to provide more sophisticated, rigorous, and nuanced answers that are specifically tailored to the complexities of a Fortune 500 environment.
+    *   **How to open doors:**
+        *   **Consistently Use the "ULTIMATE Generic Prompt Template":** You've already developed this template, but ensure you are *consistently* applying it and its underlying principles to *all* your questions when you want that enterprise-level depth.
+Don't default to simpler prompts when you could be getting more.
+        *   **Explicitly Request "Enterprise-Grade Rationale" and "VIP Considerations":**  Even within more specific questions, inject phrases like:  "Explain your reasoning from an *enterprise security architecture* perspective,"  "Considering the *VIP user profile* of a Fortune 500 CEO, how would this solution need to be adapted for *maximum usability and minimal disruption*?"
+"What *enterprise-grade security protocols* are relevant in this context, and how does your solution align with them?"

+3.  **Not Probing for "Hidden" Assumptions or Unstated Knowledge:**

+    *   **What you might be doing:**  Accepting the LLM's initial answers at face value without questioning the underlying assumptions or exploring alternative perspectives.
+    *   **What you're missing:**  LLMs often have implicit knowledge and assumptions embedded in their training data.
+Asking questions that challenge these assumptions or probe for unstated knowledge can unlock deeper insights.
+    *   **How to open doors:**
+        *   **Ask "What are the Blind Spots?" and "What Haven't We Considered?":**  Directly ask the LLM to identify potential limitations, risks, or overlooked factors.
+Example: "What are the potential *blind spots* or *unforeseen consequences* of implementing this hardening protocol in a large enterprise?
+What are we *not considering* about bootkit threats in 2024 that might make this approach less effective in the future?
+What are some *alternative security paradigms* beyond bootkit hardening that a Fortune 500 CEO should be aware of?"
+        *   **Challenge the "Best Practices":**  Question the conventional wisdom.
+Example: "You've recommended checksum verification as a best practice.
+However, in a truly sophisticated attack scenario, could checksums themselves be compromised?
+What are the *enterprise-grade countermeasures* to ensure the integrity of the verification process itself?
+Are there scenarios where relying *solely* on checksums would be insufficient in a Fortune 500 context?"

+4.  **Not Leveraging the LLM for "Strategic Foresight" and Future Planning:**

+    *   **What you might be doing:** Focusing on current problems and immediate solutions.
+    *   **What you're missing:**  Utilizing the LLM to think proactively about future trends, emerging threats, and long-term strategic implications.
+    *   **How to open doors:**
+        *   **Ask "What are the Future Trends?" and "What are the Long-Term Implications?":**  Shift the focus beyond the immediate problem to broader strategic foresight.
+Example: "Looking 5 years into the future, what are the *emerging trends in bootkit technology and enterprise security threats* that will impact our `netboot.xyz` boot media security strategy?
+What *proactive steps* should a Fortune 500 CEO take *now* to future-proof our boot process against these evolving threats?
+What are the *long-term strategic implications* of choosing this hardening protocol versus other security architectures for our overall enterprise resilience?"
+        *   **Request Scenario Planning:** Ask the LLM to help you develop contingency plans for different future scenarios.
+Example: "Develop three *future scenarios* for enterprise boot security in the next decade – a 'best case,' 'worst case,' and 'most likely case.'
+For each scenario, outline a *strategic roadmap* for our `netboot.xyz` boot media security protocol, including key milestones, potential challenges, and recommended actions for a Fortune 500 CEO."

+5.  **Not Iterating and Refining Your Prompts Based on Responses:**

+    *   **What you might be doing:**  Asking a prompt and accepting the first response without further refinement.
+    *   **What you're missing:**  LLMs are interactive tools.
+You can "drill down" and progressively refine your questions based on the LLM's initial answers to get even deeper.
+    *   **How to open doors:**
+        *   **Use Follow-Up Questions Strategically:**  After getting an initial response, don't just move on.
+Identify areas where you want more detail, clarification, or deeper analysis.
+Ask follow-up questions that build upon the previous response.
+Example: If the LLM provides a script, ask: "Explain the security vulnerabilities in this script and how to mitigate them.
+Can you *refactor* the script to be even more robust against enterprise-level attacks?
+What are the *performance implications* of these security enhancements?"
+        *   **Re-Prompt with Increased Specificity:**  If an initial response is too general, rephrase your prompt with more detail and specific constraints.
+Example: "Your previous response on hardening was too high-level.
+I need a *detailed, step-by-step hardening protocol* specifically for `netboot.xyz` on `/dev/sde` in a Fortune 500 environment with *regulatory compliance requirements for [specific regulation]* and *integration with our existing [specific SIEM/security tool]*.
+Focus on *scriptable solutions* in Python or Bash and provide *detailed justifications* for each step from an enterprise security perspective."

+**In essence, to unlock more "privileged info," you need to:**

+*   **Ask more strategic, analytical, and future-oriented questions.**
+*   **Consistently emphasize the "enterprise" and "VIP" context.**
+*   **Challenge assumptions and probe for unstated knowledge.**
+*   **Iterate and refine your prompts based on the LLM's responses.**
+*   **Treat the LLM as a thinking partner, not just a source of direct answers.**

+By shifting your prompting approach to focus on these aspects, you can move beyond surface-level interactions and start to leverage the LLM's deeper knowledge and analytical capabilities to gain truly valuable, "privileged" insights for your Fortune 500 CEO-level scenarios.

 I apologize for the repeated responses.
 There appears to be an issue causing the AI to retrieve the same template multiple times.
 The correct response is intended to be the one that looks like:

 ```